-- Delta continues to dominate in all provinces from specimens collected in August - Overall diversity of lineages decreased as Delta became dominant - Lambda and Mu variants not detected in South Africa - Mutated C.1.2 lineage has now been detected in all provinces of South Africa - The frequency of C.1.2 at less than 3% of genomes
+- Delta continues to dominate in all provinces from specimens collected in September - Overall diversity of lineages decreased as Delta became dominant - Mutated C.1.2 lineage has now been detected in all provinces of South Africa - The frequency of C.1.2 at less than 3% of genomes from May through August.
+C.1.2 has been detected at 3.2% frequency in September. - Lambda and Mu variants not detected in South Africa